Textadept 12.6 Manual

 Shell Command Entry and Filtering Text

-Note: when using the GTK or terminal versions of Textadept, be careful when using commands that emit stdout while reading stdin (as opposed to emitting stdout only after stdin is closed).
-Input that generates more output than stdout can buffer may hang Textadept.
-On Linux for example, stdout may only be able to hold 64K while there is still incoming input.
-The Qt version of Textadept does not exhibit this limitation.
+Warning: commands that emit stdout while reading stdin (as opposed to emitting stdout only after stdin is closed) may hang the GTK and terminal versions of Textadept if input generates more output than stdout can buffer.
+For example, on Linux stdout may only be able to buffer 64K while there is still incoming input.

 Statusbar